Venus Retrograde – Venus’ Descent Into The Underworld

 Venus retrograde is a process of transformation that is absolutely necessary.

 Venus is retrograde for 40 days.
-Many myths have been connected to the 40 days period: Jesus was tempted in the wilderness for 40 days.
+Many myths and historical events have been connected to the 40 days period: Jesus was tempted in the wilderness for 40 days.
 Buddha is said to have fasted and meditated for 40 days before reaching Samadhi.

 But perhaps the most significant Venus retrograde myth is the Sumerian myth of Inanna’s descent into the underworld.